 It's often difficult to judge whether a new roof is needed or just a simple roof repair.
 If you're roof is passed it's life expectancy (often 15- 20 years), that increases the likelihood that a new roof will be a better solution than a roof repair.
-Tuskegee roofing contractors should be consulted for an inspection to help you determine the best course of action.
+Professional roofers should be consulted for an inspection to help you determine the best course of action.

 How much do roofing contractors in Tuskegee charge to install a new roof?

 Every roof is different, so the only accurate way to get a quote is to have local roofers come and provide a written estimate.
 The cost of re-roofing will depend on the size and slope of your roof, number of existing roof layers to remove, roofing material and grade selected, the roofing company selected, and the area of the country you live in.

 In general terms, re-roofing projects may range from $250 per square to $1200 per square.
 A "square" in roofing equals 100 square feet.
 An average re-roofing project may cost around $350 per square.
 So, if you had a 20 square roof (2000 square feet of roof) and the total project cost $350 per square, you're reroof would cost $7000 (20 square X $350).
 Again, all the factors above can cause this number to go up or down significantly.

 What can I do to increase the longevity of my roof?